vlisivka/bash-modules/README.md

 ## License

-Bash-modules is licensed under terms of LGPL2+ license, like glibc.
-You are not allowed to copy-paste the code of this project into an your non-GPL project, but are free to use, modify, or distribute it as a separate library.
+`bash-modules` is licensed under terms of LGPL2+ license, like glibc.
+You are not allowed to copy-paste the code of this project into an your non-GPL-ed project, but you are free to use, modify, or distribute `bash-modules` as a separate library.

 ## Vision